Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

-We demonstrate the metastability of the vortex clusters by measuring the spatial distribution of the vortices following injection, at one-second intervals, up to ten seconds of hold time. \figreftfull{HistCompare}{A} displays the vortex position histogram of all samples for the paddle sweep, resulting in two clearly distinct clusters containing an average of nine vortices (see Movie S3 for individual time steps).
-By contrast, the same analysis for the grid sweep in \figreft{HistCompare}{B} shows a near uniform distribution of vortices, as expected for energies below the clustering transition. \figresftfull{HistCompare}{C,D} show the results of analysis of the GPE simulations of both barrier sweeps, where the distribution of the individual positive (negative) vortices are denoted by $\sigma_+$ ($\sigma_-$).
-In addition, \figreft{HistCompare}{E} compares the total number of vortices as a function of time for the two sweeps in comparison with GPE simulations.
-The vortex number for the paddle sweep shows no decay in 10 s, indicating a strong spatial segregation of oppositely-signed vortices, while the grid sweep loses 60\% of the vortices in this time to vortex annihilation and edge losses. \figreftfull{HistCompare}{F} plots the vortex nearest-neighbor distance $\ell/\ell_0$ (where $\ell_0$ is the expected value for a uniform distribution), which increases with time for the injected Onsager clusters, but remains below the value expected for a uniform distribution for the entire 10 s duration.
-By contrast, for the grid stir $\ell/\ell_0$ stays quasi-constant and near unity, suggesting a balance between competing processes of annihilation-driven evaporative heating and thermal dissipation.
+Although the detection of the vortex sign~\cite{Seo:2017ix,johnstone2019evolution} is possible~\cite{refSupp}, the clustered states are non-uniform equilibria, and their presence can also be confirmed from the (unsigned) vortex density $\rho = \sigma_+ + \sigma_-$, where $\sigma_+ (\sigma_-)$ denotes the distribution of positive (negative) vortices~\cite{refSupp}.
+Figure 3A displays a time-averaged position histogram, generated by measuring the experimental vortex positions at one-second intervals over ten seconds of hold time following injection.
+As expected for our elliptical geometry~\cite{refSupp}, the density shows two distinct persistent clusters separated along the major axis.
+The clusters remain distinguishable up to 9 s of hold time in individual frames (see Movie S3).
+By contrast, the grid stir in Fig. 3B shows a near uniform distribution of vortices consistent with an unclustered phase (Figs. 1, A and B).
+Figures 3, C and D show the corresponding (signed) density $\omega = \sigma_+ - \sigma_-$ from GPE simulations, showing polarized clusters for the paddle stir, contrasted with $\omega \approx 0$ for the grid stir.
+Figure 3E shows the total vortex number as a function of time for the two stirs in comparison with respective simulations.
+The vortex number for the paddle stir shows almost complete suppression of vortex decay over 10 s, indicating a strong spatial segregation of oppositely-signed vortices.
+In contrast, the grid stir loses 60\% of the vortices over this period to vortex annihilation and edge losses.
+Figure 3F plots the vortex nearest-neighbor distance $\ell/\ell_0$ (where $\ell/\ell_0\simeq1$ indicates a uniform distribution, cf. Fig. 1E).
+Although this quantity increases with time for the clustered state, indicating spreading of the clusters, it remains $<1$ for the entire 10 s duration.
+By contrast, for the grid stir $\ell/\ell_0$ stays quasi-constant and near unity, characteristic of a disordered state.